-Improve Clinic Efficiencies with Home INR Monitoring
+Improve Workflow with Home INR Monitoring

-Adopting a Management by Exception principle allows you to focus on patients with greater clinical needs, while improving your practice efficiencies.
+Focus on patients with greater clinical needs, while improving your practice efficiencies.
 If patients report directly to Alere, either live or into our secure database management system, we can:

 - Alert you only when a patient is out-of-range

-- Offer options to access patient results electronically
+- Provide access to patient results electronically

 Establish an Outpatient Protocol

-The results of the “Warfarin management by exception, use of an outpatient protocol with patient self-testers” study (pending publishing) found significant clinical benefits for the patient and operational benefits to the provider.1 Use of a physician-issued outpatient protocol for patient self-testing is referenced in Medicare’s National Coverage Decision for patient self-testing and was used in 10 studies evaluated by Medicare prior to issuing reimbursement for self-testing.2
+The results of the “Warfarin management by exception, use of an outpatient protocol with patient self-testers” study found significant clinical benefits for the patient and operational benefits to the provider.1 Use of a physician-issued outpatient protocol for patient self-testing is referenced in Medicare’s National Coverage Decision for patient self-testing and was used in 10 studies evaluated by Medicare prior to issuing reimbursement for self-testing.2

 Operational Benefits for use of the Outpatient Protocol